 - Cream (I use unsweetened single cream with 18% fat content)

-This coffee brandy Alexander cocktail is an incredibly easy and straightforward drink to make.
-Simply add a large handful of ice to a cocktail shaker and pour in the alcohols and cream.
+- Step 1: Add a large handful of ice to a cocktail shaker and pour in the brandy, coffee liqueur and creme de cacao.

-Put the lid on and shake vigorously for 30 seconds to ensure the ingredients are both well chilled and suitably diluted.
+- Step 2: Now add the cream, secure the lid on theshaker and shake vigorously for 30-40 seconds to ensure the ingredients are well chilled and suitably diluted.

-Pour into a cocktail glass and garnish with a grating of nutmeg.
-Add optional embellishments such as coffee beans or a chocolate wafer if desired.
+- Step 3: Double strain the drink into a cocktail glass and garnish with a grating of nutmeg.
+Add optional embellishments if desired.

 Brandy refers to a distilled spirit made from fermented fruit juice.
 It can be produced using grapes or other fruit. (think of the apple brandy Calvados for example).
 It can also come from anywhere in the world.